buzzware/cascade/api_docs/using_cascade/in_depth/freshness_and_fallback.md

 > OLD: Cascade.Get<Model>(id, freshnessSeconds: RequestOp.FRESHNESS_INSIST)
 > NEW: Cascade.Get<Model>(id, freshnessSeconds: RequestOp.FRESHNESS_FRESHEST, fallbackFreshnessSeconds: RequestOp.FALLBACK_NEVER)

-## Optimal Caching for a sequence of Cascade requests
+## Optimal Caching for a sequence of Cascade requests (sequenceBeganMs)

 When a sequence of related Cascade requests are performed, for optimum caching, the sequenceBeganMs parameter should be used to pass a common value captured from NowMs.